 Vision nutrition

-From wildlife to cooked fish, chicken, and burger, taurine can be found in many carnivorous foods.
+From wildlife to cooked fish, chicken, and other meats, taurine can be found in many carnivorous foods.
+Cats are different in that they cannot synthesize taurine from other amino acids, so it is crucial that pet owners are intentional in making sure it is in their feline’s diet.
 If this essential nutrient is missing from your cat’s diet, the cones in your pet’s eyes can start to deteriorate.
-If your cat experiences a taurine deficiency for more than 20 weeks, it is more likely that your pet will completely lose their eyesight due to a lack of nutrients.
+If your cat experiences a taurine deficiency for more than 20 weeks, it is possible that your pet can lose their eyesight due to a lack of nutrients.

 Sight exercise for cats